charlestontechnology/charlestontechnology.github.io/_resources/charleston-digital-corridor.md

 image: /images/pokemon-3.png
 description: |
- This long-lived Pokéstop draws local startups into a Pokésymbiosis with promises of short-term rent commitments and life-giving Synergy, battling its many enemies with a 2.7 knot beam of pure self-congratulation extracted from the life force of its tenants.
-It apparently also gives loans to Trainers that have pleased it.
+ This long-lived Pokéstop draws local startups into a Pokésymbiosis with promises of short-term rent commitments and life-giving Synergy.
+It battles its many enemies with a 2.7 knot beam of pure self-congratulation extracted from the life-force of its tenants.
+Cooridork apparently also gives loans to Trainers that have pleased it.
 ---